mbrc12/options-for-coffee/README.md

 | Q.getCallPrice(strike, maturity)          | Returns call option price for given strike and maturity.                                                                            |
 | Q.getPutPrice(strike, maturity)           | Returns put option price for given strike and maturity.                                                                             |
 | Q.log(loggingInfo)                        | Output loggingInfo to console.
 It will be logged as [Iteration # : Day #] : loggingInfo                                             |
+| Q.getCurrentCash()                        | Returns the current cash position.
+Maybe negative if borrowing.
+| Q.getRiskFreeRate()                       | Returns the current risk free rate.
+This is the risk free rate you select divided by 360.
+|

 ## Bugs